 Enchanter's Nightshade is a native erect perennial forb growing 1 to 2 feet in height on a green usually unbranched stem.
 The stem frequently has white hair especially in the upper part.

-The leaves are are opposite, oblong to egg shaped with long stalks and with shallow teeth, leaf width is no more than 1/2 the length which tapers to a pointed tip.
+The leaves are are opposite, oblong to egg shaped and taper to a pointed tip; they are on long stalks, shallow teeth on the margins; leaf width is no more than 1/2 the length which can be up to 5 inches.
 Leaf bases vary on the stem from rounded to somewhat heart-shaped.
 The upper surface is smooth while the lower surface is paler and softer with fine whitish hair.
 The teeth have a tiny whitish tip.
-Blade length can be up to 5 inches.

-The inflorescence is a stem-top raceme along which the small flowers are on long stalks and somewhat evenly spaced.
+The inflorescence is a stem-top raceme along which the small flowers are on long stalks and somewhat evenly and widely spaced.
 The raceme elongates as flowers open from the bottom of the spike to the top.
-Some plants may have axillary racemes rising from the upper leaf axils.
+Some plants may also have axillary racemes rising from the upper leaf axils.

 The flowers are small (1/4 to 1/3 inch), without bracts, 2-parted, on hairy stalks that spread outward from the rachis of the raceme, which is also hairy.
-The corolla has two white to pinkish petals, notched at the tips, broadest just below the tips and then narrowing abruptly.
+The corolla has two white to pinkish petals, notched at the tips, broadest just below the tips and then narrowing abruptly to the base.
 The hairy green calyx has two sepals, placed alternate to the petals, that reflex backward when the flower opens.
-Flowers are perfect, with two stamens that have greenish-white filaments and whitish anthers where the pollen turns a reddish brown with age.
+Flowers are perfect, with two stamens that have greenish-white filaments and whitish anthers, then the pollen turns a reddish brown with age.
 There is a single style rising from a 2-celled ovary.
 Both the stamens and style are exserted beyond the petals.

 Seed: Fertile flowers produce an ovoid 2-chambered seed capsule covered with hooked hairs that when mature attach themselves to animal fur or human clothing for seed dispersion.
 Each chamber of the capsule contains a single tear-drop shaped seed.